 Customers.
-They are the lifeblood of any successful business.
-Without them, you are just standing around, thinking about how great your business ideas are, and soon on your way to the unemployment line.
-Your business cannot survive without cash flow, and that means customers.
-Unfortunately, customers can also be the worst part of your business, often causing untold grief and pain.
+They’re the lifeblood of any successful business.
+Without them, we’re just standing around, thinking about how great our business ideas are.
+Without them, we’re soon on the way to the unemployment line.
+No business can survive without cash flow, and that means customers.
+Unfortunately, customers can also be the worst part of our business, often causing untold grief and pain.
 I’m sure that most of us have thought “this would be a great job, if it wasn’t for all of these pain in the butt customers!”
-But remember, having no customers eventually leads to the unemployment line…
+But remember, having no customers eventually leads us to the unemployment line…

 Working with the wrong customers can lead a new business down two distinctly different paths: failure caused by the resulting problems or success due to the experience gained from dealing with these problems.
-Your response to these situations will play a pivotal role in deciding your business future.
+How we respond to these situations plays a pivotal role in deciding the future of our business.

-Success is often determined by your ability to weather these initial storms.
-Being able to handle problem clients in a professional manner, suppressing your emotions and making decisions based on sound business practices can go a long way in shaping the future of your business.
+Success is often determined by our ability to weather these initial storms.
+Being able to handle problem clients in a professional manner, suppressing our emotions, and making decisions based on sound business practices can go a long way in shaping the future of our business.

-Undoubtedly, the way that you deal with potential problems will become known in your industry.
-For better or for worse, this will unwittingly become the most effective marketing tool that you could devise.
-Other professionals will soon learn of your abilities (or shortfalls) in dealing with their valuable clients, and the appropriate business will soon find you.
+Undoubtedly, the way that we deal with potential problems will become known in your industry.
+For better or for worse, this will unwittingly become the most effective marketing tool that we could devise.
+Other professionals will soon learn of our abilities (or shortfalls) in dealing with our clients, and the appropriate business will soon find us.

-If you are good at dealing with problem clients, your proficiency will become known, and you will soon be garnering referrals from higher quality sources, resulting in the “right customers” finding your business.
-Demonstrate a lack of self-control in your problem-solving abilities, and the “right customers” will continue to elude your grasp, resulting in a continual stream of problem customers to your doorstep, and a lifetime of stress and disappointment.
+If we’re good at dealing with problem clients, our proficiency will become known, and we will soon be garnering referrals from higher quality sources, resulting in the “right customers” finding our business.
+Demonstrate a lack of self-control in our problem-solving abilities, and the “right customers” will continue to elude our grasp.
+As a result, a steady stream of problem customers will find their way to our doorstep, leading to a lifetime of stress and disappointment.

-The choice is yours: struggle through the difficulty of the start-up phase, learning the ropes, developing your skill set and eventually moving up the food chain towards better clientele or hit the wall, letting your emotions rule the day, refusing to learn valuable lessons and ultimately allowing the wrong customers to steer you toward business failure, and (ultimately) the unemployment line.
+We’ve got a lot of control over where we end up in our business.
+The choice is ours to make.
+We can struggle through the difficulty of the start-up phase, learning the ropes, developing our skill set, and eventually moving up the food chain towards better clientele.
+Or we can hit the wall, letting our emotions rule the day, refusing to learn valuable lessons that the business gods are trying to teach us.
+Choose right and we’re likely to be the owner of a successful business.
+Choose wrong and we end up with the wrong customers steering us towards business failure and (ultimately) the unemployment line.